 - Do consider all settlement offers.
 Decades of experience have shown me that clients are never 100% happy after a custody case.
 There is always a sense of loss.
 Proceeding with an expensive custody trial will not alleviate the pain and loss.
 Your Grand Rapids child custody is dedicated to the best interest of you and your child.
 Thus, if your attorney suggests you take a child custody settlement, he or she must feel it is a good option for your family.

 - Do NOT argue in public places or with third parties.
 If you attend a school or extracurricular function, sit on the other side of the room if you expect an argument.
 If your ex creates a scene, apologize to those around you for the disturbance and politely tell your ex that you are willing to discuss the situation at a later agreed-upon time and walk away.

 - Do NOT date while the divorce is pending.
 Your children need you now more than ever; you should be adjusting to single parenting and your children will often feel betrayed by a new ‘significant other’.
 Most importantly, it Doesn’t matter how you view the situation: the judge will likely view your dating as unfavorable.

 - Do NOT use social media.
 Even if you are no longer friends with your ex, your common friends will give your ex access to your profile and use and abuse your posts at trial.

 - Do NOT reject help for you and your children.
 There are support groups for you and your children.
-You or your children do not necessarily need years of counselling, but a few sessions may help you adjust much better so that you are a better employee, parent and friend to those around you.
+You or your children do not necessarily need years of counseling, but a few sessions may help you adjust much better so that you are a better employee, parent, and friend to those around you.